 – A bit of visual distortion

 Performance: It also has an aperture of f/1.8, delivering stunning bokeh, sharp subject separation from the background, and exceptional performance in low-light situations.
-The autofocus speed of this lens may be average, however, the overall image quality is quite impressive.
+The autofocus speed of this lens may be average; however, the overall image quality is quite impressive.
 The only exception is the lack of sharpness in the edges and corners when using wide apertures.

-Best for: As expected, this lens is mainly intended for portrait photography, however, compared to the previous option, it requires less space to frame your subjects.
+Best for: As expected, this lens is mainly intended for portrait photography; however, compared to the previous option, it requires less space to frame your subjects.
 It can also be used indoors, although not in very cramped spaces.
 Additionally, it can be used for capturing product details, landscapes, events, and wedding photography.

-In summary, this may be one of the best budget-friendly lenses for portrait photography for the Nikon D7500.
 With its large aperture, lightweight design, and exceptional image quality, this lens offers a range of benefits at a modest price.
 Making it an ideal choice for beginner photographers looking to experiment with portrait photography.

 3. Sigma 35mm F1.4 Art DG HSM Nikon